Did I write art and freight tender in the same sentence..??

 While handling tenders can get complicated, with proper planning, co-ordination and execution, one should be able to handle tenders effectively..

-So here are my 7 tips on the art of handling a tender :
+So here are 8 tips to help you master the art of handling a freight tender :

 1) Know your market – Identify companies that float shipping and freight tenders on a regular basis and get onto their list as a registered supplier..
 That way when there is a tender, you will get an invitation to tender..
 Several companies miss out on this vital aspect and therefore miss out on the opportunity to tender when it does arise..